The Good, the Bad, and the Ugly: Pros and Cons of Living in Camas, Washington

 The Pros of Living in Camas, Washington

-The small-town atmosphere in Camas fosters a tight-knit community where neighbors know each other and often engage in friendly interactions.
-With a population of just over 25,000 people, residents have the opportunity to build close relationships with their neighbors, creating a strong sense of belonging and community.
-If you're looking for similar lifestyle-driven communities around Camas, there are several nearby suburbs of Vancouver Washington worth exploring.
+- Tight-knit community: with a population of just over 25,000, residents build close relationships with neighbors, creating a strong sense of belonging.
+If you're looking for similar lifestyle-driven communities nearby, there are several suburbs of Vancouver, WA worth exploring.

 The Cons of Living in Camas, Washington

-One of the primary drawbacks of living in Camas is its high cost of living.
-With a median home price significantly higher than the rest of Clark County, it can be a challenge for prospective residents to afford housing in this area.
-As of April 2023, the median home price in Camas was $818,000, compared to $534,000 for the rest of the county.
-If Camas feels slightly outside your budget, there are several more affordable Vancouver WA neighborhoods that still offer great schools and community feel.
+- High cost of living: as of April 2023, the median home price in Camas was $818,000, compared to $534,000 for the rest of Clark County.
+If Camas is outside your budget, there are more affordable Vancouver, WA neighborhoods that still offer great schools and community feel.

 Is Camas, WA a nice place to live?